learning at home

 Officially, our seeds we started are out.
 Ryan plans to purchase and invest in a better quality of starter plants.
 I think I knew this fact all along.
 I think I was just antsy to start the process and took matters into my own hands with the seeds.
-Doing things right is better than doing … Continue reading the state of our garden
+Doing things right is better than doing Continue reading

 payday